quii/learn-go-with-tests/mocking/readme.md

 }
 ```

+I decided to make a little extra effort and make it so our real sleeper is
+configurable but you could just as easily not bother and hard-code it for
+1 second (YAGNI right?).

-And then use it in main
+We can then use it in our real application like so

 ```go
 func main() {